Helen Butterworth, Global Project Associate, More in Common

 Helen Butterworth is an organiser, researcher and administrator with over a decade of experience in a wide variety of sectors.
 She brings experience from the cultural and creative industries, publishing, academia and the not for profit sector.

-Naureen Collings, Director of Operations, More in Common
+Naureen Collings, COO, More in Common (*on maternity leave)

 Naureen began her career at Google in business development and strategic partnerships before joining the New Cities Foundation as its director of research.
-She has a unique mix of experience in big picture strategy and detailed implementation.
-At More in Common, Naureen oversees Board relations, setting up and implementing HR policies, donor reporting, and risk management.
+At More in Common, Naureen oversees the organisation's global operations, including its finances, fundraising, and HR policies.

-François-Xavier contributes to More In Common France as Strategy Director.
-He was Head of Policy Studies at the French Socialist Party until September 2017, responsible for designing a new political narrative for the next left in France.
+François-Xavier was previously Head of Policy Studies at the French Socialist Party until September 2017, responsible for designing a new political narrative for the left in France.
 Previously he served as a speechwriter and political advisor for the French Minister of Culture and the President of Ile-de-France (Paris) Region.

 Tim Dixon is a social movement builder who was born in Australia, worked for several years in New York and is now based in London, where he co-founded Purpose Europe.
 He trained as an economist and tech sector lawyer, built a leading Australian educational publishing business that was bought by Pearson in 2004 and worked as chief speechwriter and economic adviser for two Prime Ministers.
 He has helped start and grow social movement organisations around the world to protect civilians in Syria, engage citizens in the peace process in Colombia, address modern day slavery, promote gun control in the US, reduce inequality, and engage faith communities in social justice.
 He is on the boards of the International Budget Partnership, the Jo Cox Foundation, Purpose Europe, the Syria Campaign, the Chifley Research Centre and faith-based justice organisation Sojourners.